personal finance | july 29, 2024

 Where overlap exists, the differences between ETFs and mutual funds, such as costs, taxes, and availability, can tip the balance one way or another.
 For instance, actively managed mutual funds and ETFs may offer similar strategies with similar investment exposures.
 In those cases, comparing fund expenses and considering whether you might need access to the increased flexibility provided by an ETF may make the better choice clearer.

-Similarities and Differences of Mutual Funds and ETFs
+Similarities of and Differences Between Mutual Funds and ETFs

 Mutual funds and ETFs are similar in many respects, with some important and notable differences.